 Professor Ku’s primary research interest is the relationship of international law to constitutional law.
 He has also conducted academic research on a wide range of topics including international dispute resolution, international criminal law, and China’s relationship with international law.
 He teaches courses such as U.S. constitutional law, U.S. foreign affairs law, transnational law, and international trade and business law.
 Since 2012, he has served as the faculty director of international programs, overseeing Hofstra Law’s study abroad, exchange and LL.M. programs.
 He has also been selected as the John DeWitt Gregory Research Scholar and as a Hofstra Law Research Fellow.
 He is a member of the American Law Institute.

 He is the co-author, with John Yoo, of Taming Globalization: International Law, the U.S. Constitution, and the New World Order (Oxford University Press 2012).
-He has also published more than 40 law review articles, book chapters and symposia essays.
-He has given dozens of lectures and workshops at major universities and conferences in the United States, Europe and Asia.
+He also has published more than 40 law review articles, book chapters, symposia contributions, and essays.
+He has given dozens of academic lectures and workshops at major universities and conferences in the United States, Europe and Asia.

 He co-founded the leading international law blog Opinio Juris, which is read daily by thousands worldwide.
 His essays and op-eds have been published in major news publications such as The Wall Street Journal, the Los Angeles Times and NYTimes.com.
 He has been frequently interviewed for television news programs and quoted in print and electronic media.
 He has also signed or submitted amicus briefs to national and international courts and served as an expert witness in both domestic and international proceedings.